DeSevilla/soundproof/README.md

 and proofs as elements of those types.
 For example, a function from type A to type B takes a proof of proposition A and produces a proof of proposition B, which corresponds to logical implication.
-[Dependent types](https://en.wikipedia.org/wiki/Dependent_type) can represent essentially all mathematical propositions, and thus dependently-typed lambda calculi are used as the basis for many theorem provers, including [Coq](https://coq.inria.fr/)/[Rocq](https://rocq-prover.org/about#history), [Agda](https://github.com/agda/agda), and [Lean](https://lean-lang.org/).
+[Dependent types](https://en.wikipedia.org/wiki/Dependent_type) can represent essentially all mathematical propositions, and dependently-typed lambda calculi are used as the basis for many theorem provers, including [Coq](https://coq.inria.fr/)/[Rocq](https://rocq-prover.org/about#history), [Agda](https://github.com/agda/agda), and [Lean](https://lean-lang.org/).